kube-rs/website/docs/blog/posts/2024-06-11-reflector-memory.md

 > The allocator does not return the memory to the OS since it treats it as a cache.
 This is mitigated by using jemalloc with some tuning, however, you still get the memory burst so our solution was to use jemalloc + start the watchers sequentially.
 As you can imagine it's not ideal.

 So in the end you have memory performance that is actually holding on to between 2x and 3x the actual store size at all times.

+!!! note "watcher guarantee was designed for the store guarantee"

+    If you were using `watcher` without `reflector`, you were the most affected by this excessive caching.
+You might not have needed __watcher atomicity__, as it was primarily designed to facilitate __store completeness__.

 ## Change in 0.92